Who we are and what we do.

 East Hanney Parish Council consists of 8 elected councillors who serve for a four year term.
 All Councillors are voluntary and receive no payment whatsoever.

-Full Council Meetings are normally held on the 2nd Wednesday of every month, from 7.30pm.
+Full Council Meetings are normally held on the 2nd Wednesday of every month, from 7.30pm in the Committee Room of the Hanney War Memorial Hall.

 Please see the diary of meetings for more information.